spacedriveapp/spacedrive/README.md

 ## Features
 - **File indexing** - Scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of all your data.
-- **Realtime synchronization** - Sync data between devices securely in realtime.
+- **Realtime synchronization** - Sync database in realtime between devices, securely.
-- **Photos** - Beautiful photo and video albums similar to Apple/Google photos.
+- **Photos** - Photo and video albums similar to Apple/Google photos.
 - **Search** - Search your entire index at the press of a keybind, including offline devices, drives and clouds.
 - **Cloud integration** - Apple Photos, Google Drive, Dropbox, OneDrive & Mega + easy API for the community to add more.
 - **Encrypted vault(s)** - Effortlessly manage & encrypt sensitive files, built on top of VeraCrypt.
 Encrypt individual files or create flexible-size vaults.